Hypercookie/UsefulDecorators/README.md

 ```
 `createNew` is just a shortcut to reset and create at the same time.
 ### Observable
-The Observable decorator allowes to to attach function calls to changes in the fields of the class.
+The Observable decorator allows to attach function calls to changes in the fields of the class.
 ```py
 from useful_decorators.patterns import Observable